-Note that being eventually in is a weakening of being always in (given by Lawvere's universal quantifier ), while being frequently in is a strengthening of being sometime in (given by the particular quantifier ).
-Indeed we can build a logic out of these.
+Being eventually in , def.
+4, is a weakening of being always in (given by Lawvere's universal quantifier ), while being frequently in is a strengthening of being sometime in (given by the particular quantifier ).
+Indeed we can build a formal logic out of these.
 Use or to mean that a predicate in is eventually true, and use or to mean that is frequently true.
 Then we have:

 A net in a set defines a proper filter of subsets of , called the eventuality filter of the net.
-It consists simply of those subsets of that is eventually in.
-(Recall that a filter of subsets is a collection of subsets that is closed under intersection and taking supersets; the filter is proper if each set in it is inhabited.)
+It consists simply of those subsets of that is eventually in, def.
+4. (Recall that a filter of subsets is a collection of subsets that is closed under intersection and taking supersets; the filter is proper if each set in it is inhabited.)

 Conversely, any filter defines a net whose eventuality filter is .
 Let be the disjoint union of ; that is, an element of is of the form , where .
 Define iff (regardless of and ).
 Since is a filter, one can show that is a directed set (one needs here that is proper).
 Define to be ; then is a net in whose eventuality filter is again.
 (It is actually enough to use only a base of the filter when defining .)

 Nets are considered equivalent if they have the same eventuality filter; in other words, they are both subnets of each other.
 In particular, they define the same logical quantifiers and are therefore equivalent for the application to topology below.
 (Of course, it is possible to distinguish them by using the standard logical quantifiers instead.)